GabrielBalabanResearch/lgemri_interstitial/README.md

 The cracks are created with the following probability

-p = &alpha; I cos(&theta;)<sup>n</sup>
+p = &rho; I cos<sup>&a;</sup>(&theta;)

-where &alpha; is the global crack density, I the local normalized image intensity, and n, the anisotropy parameter.
-You can change the parameteres &alpha; and n yourself to get different patterns of cracks.
+where &rho; is the global crack density, I the local normalized image intensity, and n, the anisotropy parameter.
+You can change the parameteres &rho; and &a; yourself to get different patterns of cracks.
 The quantity I is determined from the input images, and is the max-min normalized intensity in the areas marked as scars.

 # Tests
 A few unit-tests are present that check the facet and edge splitters against some simple cases.
 To